-Adverse effect: An effect of any San Jose to Merced project alternative that would negatively affect the environmental resource value or quality as it currently exists prior to the project.
-Adverse effects are qualified as negligible, moderate, or substantial impacts under NEPA and less than significant or significant under CEQA.
+Adverse effect: An effect of any project alternative that would negatively affect the environmental resource value or quality as it currently exists prior to the project.

 Affected environment: The physical, biological, social, and economic setting potentially affected by one or more of the alternatives under consideration.